loadmill/droid-cua/README.md

 # droid-cua

-**A minimal AI agent that uses ADB to control Android emulators with OpenAI’s computer-use-preview model.**
+**Minimal AI agent that controls Android devices using OpenAI’s computer-use-preview model.**

 ---

 ## 🚀 How It Works

-1. Connects to a running Android emulator using ADB.
+1. Connects to a running Android emulator.
 2. Captures full-screen device screenshots.
-3. Scales down the screenshots for compatibility with OpenAI's model.
+3. Scales down the screenshots for OpenAI model compatibility.
 4. Sends screenshots and user instructions to OpenAI’s computer-use-preview model.
 5. Receives structured actions (click, scroll, type, keypress, wait, drag).
 6. Rescales model outputs back to real device coordinates.
-7. Executes the actions on the emulator via ADB.
+7. Executes the actions on the device.
 8. Repeats until you type `exit`.

 ---